Why Joseph Duggar Is Being Criticized For Saying That He Wants To Take His Son Fishing In New TLC Video

-Joseph Duggar and Kendra Caldwell share their reactions to becoming parents in a new TLC video, and some fans don’t like what Joseph has to say about having a son.
+Joseph Duggar and Kendra Caldwell shared their reactions to becoming parents in a new TLC video, and some fans don’t like what Joseph had to say about having a son.

-The Duggar Family Blog recently shared a TLCme video of two-week-old Garrett David Duggar making what will likely be his first of many appearances in front of a camera.
+The Duggar Family Blog recently shared a TLCme video of 2-week-old Garrett David Duggar making what will likely be his first of many appearances in front of a camera.
 In the short clip, Garrett’s father and mother, 23-year-old Joseph Duggar and 19-year-old Kendra Caldwell, introduce the baby boy to the world and talk about what it feels like to be first-time parents.
 Some fans responded to the Counting On promo by joking that Kendra is definitely a Duggar now; when describing motherhood, she uses one of her in-laws’ favorite adjectives, “surreal.”

 “It’s definitely super thrilling to be parents of our sweet little guy,” Kendra says as she holds her sleeping son against her chest.
 “I think it’s kind of surreal right now, and we’re super excited just to do this journey together.”